wiedymi/mediabunny/docs/guide/converting-media-files.md

 # Converting media files

-The [reading](./reading-media-files) and [writing](./writing-media-files) primitives in Mediakit provide everything you need to convert media files.
-However, since this is such a common operation and the details can be tricky, Mediakit ships with a built-in file conversion abstraction.
+The [reading](./reading-media-files) and [writing](./writing-media-files) primitives in Mediabunny provide everything you need to convert media files.
+However, since this is such a common operation and the details can be tricky, Mediabunny ships with a built-in file conversion abstraction.

 It has the following features: